 - kiss (n.)

-- Old English coss; see kiss (v.).
-It became Middle English cuss, but this yielded to kiss, from the verb.
+Meaning "small chocolate or candy piece" is from 1825; compare Shakespeare's kissing comfits (1590s) in reference to little sweets used to freshen breath.
+Kiss-proof, of lipstick, is from 1937.
 Kiss of death in figurative sense "thing that signifies impending failure" is from 1944 (Billboard, Oct.
 21), ultimately in reference to Judas's kiss in Gethsemane (Matt. xxvi:48-50).
 The kiss of peace was, in Old English, sibbecoss (for first element, see sibling).

 - kiss (v.)